StefSimi/IntroductionToRobotics/README.md

 # IntroductionToRobotics

-Repository meant to document my progress throughout the Introduction to Robotics course, taken in the in the 3rd year at the Faculty of Mathematics and Computer Science, University of Bucharest.
-It will contain weekly homework, 2 projects, and perhaps even some personal projects.
+This repository serves as a comprehensive record of my journey through the 'Introduction to Robotics' course during my third year at the Faculty of Mathematics and Computer Science, University of Bucharest.
+It encompasses a collection of weekly homework assignments, two course projects, and the potential inclusion of personal robotics projects.